Home Business & Other LaTeX Cookbook - Second Edition

 \documentclass[10pt,notumble,nofoldmark]{leaflet}

-You can draw a vertically dotted line with a scissors symbol using the \CutLine command in the preamble with a page number as an argument.
+You can draw a vertical dotted line with scissor symbols using the \CutLine command in the preamble with a page number as an argument.
 The line will go between this one and the preceding page, which is as follows:

 \CutLine{3}

-This will print a dotted line with two scissors symbols on the back side, between pages 2 and 3, where a folding mark will be placed by default.
-The starred command version \CutLine* will not print the scissors.
+It would print a dotted line with two scissor symbols on the back side, between pages 2 and 3, where a folding mark would be placed by default.
+The \CutLine* starred command version would not print the scissors.

 Adjusting the margins